brentlintner/linus/TRACKER.md

 * ?
 Remove code snippets from output formats and the stream parsing, leave ai to write as markdown

+* Bug: if model stops mid file, even if continue, it won't write the file

 * Update to latest google-genai version

 * Use -f ., and if not set don't add any files or directory structures

+* Prompt Customization
+    * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
+    * If a PROJECT.md exists, pull that into the prompt (right near the top)
+        * Create one for this project to test out
+        * Have defaults as well
+            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Bugs
     * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled